brycetolman54/piccoloLab/README.md

 <!--{-->

 - These are the folders that I have in my working directory:
-    - baked/
-        - This folder holds all of the merged data that has been baked by the `tidymodels` recipe
     - data/
         - This folder holds the raw gene expression data obtained from <b>OSF</b>
     - [functions/](./functions/Contents.md)